 Our expenditures for property, plant and equipment were \$103.1 million for the nine months ended September 30, 2000, and \$98.7 million, \$141.7 million and \$77.3 million for 1999, 1998 and 1997, respectively.
-We estimate that our capital expenditures will be approximately \$18.0 million for the remainder of the year.
 We make capital expenditures to improve and replace existing mining equipment, expand existing mines, develop new mines and improve the overall efficiency of mining operations.
 We anticipate that these capital expenditures will be funded by available cash and existing credit facilities.

 Cash provided by financing activities for the nine months ended September 30, 2000 reflects reduced debt payments in the current period compared to the same period in the prior year.
 In addition, during the second quarter of 2000, we entered into a sale and leaseback arrangement with respect to certain equipment which resulted in net proceeds of \$13.4 million.
-Dividend payments have decreased \$6.6 million in the current period as compared to the same period in the prior year, resulting from a decrease in shares outstanding, and a reduction in the quarterly dividend from 11.5 cents per share to 5.75 cents per share.
+Dividend payments decreased \$6.6 million in the nine months ended September 30, 2000 as compared to the same period in the prior year, resulting from a decrease in shares outstanding, and a reduction in the quarterly dividend from 11.5 cents per share to 5.75 cents per share.
 The dividend reduction is attributable to our goal to aggressively reduce debt.
 Cash used in financing activities during 1999 principally reflects debt reduction of \$189.1 million.
 We were able to reduce debt from greater cash flows generated from operations.
 Cash provided by financing activities in 1998 reflects an increase in borrowings of \$1.1 billion associated with the Arch Western acquisition.